Before your journey

 If you’re using our new way to help you charge on the go, Motability Go Charge, go to the map in the app.
 Then you’ll see chargepoints across the UK.

 You can also plan your journeys ahead of time so you know where you can stop and charge your car.
-Zapmap(opens in a new window) will show you 42,000 chargepoints across the UK.
+Zapmap(opens in a new window) will show you over 70,000 chargepoints across the UK.

-If you cannot have a home chargepoint and you’re using the bp pulse network(opens in a new window), their app will show you 9,000 chargepoints, including 3,000 rapid and ultra-fast.
+If you cannot have a home chargepoint and you’re using the bp pulse network(opens in a new window), their app will show you available chargepoints.
 Some of these will give you better charging rates and some are free.

 Find the best charging times